Tallebung (100% SKY)

 Project Sustainability

 SKY aims to be an industry leader in environmental and sustainability practices.
-Tin at Tallebung is in a mineral called cassiterite and forms large “nuggets” which makes it uniquely easy to process as well as presenting many environmental benefits.
+Tin at Tallebung is in a mineral called cassiterite and forms large “nuggets” which makes it exceptionally easy and economical to process as well as presenting many environmental benefits.

-The uniquely coarse liberation size of the cassiterite due to the “nuggety” nature means that it does not require large amounts of energy to crush and grind.
-Additionally, the application of TOMRA Ore Sorting technology and gravity concentration methods both work exceptionally well to save large amounts of power and water in the production of the tin.
+The extraordinarily coarse liberation size of the cassiterite due to the “nuggety” nature means that it does not require large amounts of energy to crush and grind.
+Additionally, the application of TOMRA Ore Sorting technology and gravity concentration methods both work remarkably well to save large amounts of power and water in the production of the tin.

 Demonstration of Ore Sorting Process – Video courtesy of Carlos Crowley Vazquez, BOEq & TOMRA Ore Sorting Solutions